sagemath/sagewiki_to_gh-2022-10-10/cando.md

 == Plotting ==
  * SAGE provides 2d plotting functionality similar to Mathematica's.
  * SAGE provides limited 3d plotting via an included ray tracer.

+== Polytopes ==
+ * Exact convex hulls can be quickly computed using polymake and the cddlib library.